Complete User Guide

 For processes recorded with multiple cameras or clips:

-- Yamazo creates a unified timeline (virtual concatenation)
+- Yamazo creates a unified timeline (virtual concatenation - no physical merging required)

 - Navigate seamlessly across all videos as if they were one continuous recording